onnx/sklearn-onnx/docs/api_summary.rst

 Both functions convert a *scikit-learn* model into ONNX.
-The first one lets the user manually define the inputs name and types.
+The first one lets the user manually define the input's name and types.
 The second one infers this information from the training data.
 These two functions are the main entry points to converter.
-The rest of the API is needed if a model has not converter implemented in this package.
+The rest of the API is needed if a model has no converter implemented in this package.
 A new converter has then to be registered, whether it is imported from another package or created from scratch.